cloudqubes/cloudqubes.github.io/_posts/2020-02-10-logging-with-nginx.markdown

 05/Feb/2020:13:46:27 +0000, 127.0.0.1, 5001, POST /long_request HTTP/1.1, status: 200, req_body: \x22\x22param1\x22: \x22value\x22
 {% endhighlight %}

-You may notice that that `x22` (unicode value) is used to escape the quotation mark.
-For OpenStack APIs with a lot of parameters in `json` format this would make our log file unreadable.
+You may notice that that `x22` (unicode value) is used to escape the quotation mark in `json`.
+For OpenStack APIs with a lot of parameters in `json` format, this will make the log files look cluttered.

 So, we will update the `log_format` as below.